grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

    > **Note:** This won't need to apply to every PR - just the primary PR that checks in the new feature, changed feature, or deprecation.

-   The following image shows an example What's New PR description field that include the information you should complete.
+   The following image shows an example What's New PR description field that includes the information the dev should complete.

    <figure>
    <img src="whats-new-pr-template-example.png" alt="What's New PR template example" width="600">